 Having ashes scattered in a place that held special meaning to the deceased is also a popular choice.
-This scattering site might be a place of recreation like the golf course, hunting grounds, fishing hole, hiking trail, a mountain, or ski trail.
+This scattering site might be a place of a recreation like a golf course, hunting grounds, fishing hole, hiking trail, mountain, or ski trail.
 There is no limit when it comes to scattering ashes.
 Remember the phrase, “home is where the heart is”.

 Scattering By Sea

 Scattering ashes can be considered a more natural final disposition, plus it can provide us with a sense of freedom and oneness with nature.
 This is probably why outdoor settings of natural beauty are often desired.
 Scattering over bodies of water has been a favorite, keeping in mind the concept that all life began in the sea.
 It is the sea from which we came, and eventually, life flows back to the sea.

 Many see scattering ashes over water or water burial as the fastest route to the greatest dispersal.
 If being scattered far and wide is the goal, then the sea is appropriate.
 Many companies offer ash scattering services at sea, especially close to coastal areas.

 A whole plethora of businesses offer unattended or attended scattering at-sea packages, from chartering a small yacht to a full memorial ceremony aboard a large sailing vessel.
 Prices vary enormously but usually start from as little as $100.

 For those who have a passion for the ocean but who are looking for something different than a standard scattering at sea – there are now a number of companies that offer memorialized cremation in ocean reefs.
 If you are looking for something alternative to an ash scattering at sea, then one of these man-made reef memorials may be for you.
 Prices can start from in the region of $2,495.